St. John's Episcopal Church, Marion, NC

 Liturgy and Ritual

+If the customs and worship of The Episcopal Church are new to you, let the congregation carry you along in the liturgy, and know that we welcome your conversation and questions.
 Episcopalians are comfortable with a wide variety of physical expressions of devotion and adoration during worship.
 You may see people bowing, making the sign of the cross, sitting, kneeling or standing, or all three, throughout the service.
 You are free to participate in ways that you are comfortable.
-If you are not comfortable or able to kneel at the times indicated in the bulletin, please stand.
-If you are not able to stand, please remain seated.
+If you are not comfortable or able to kneel at the times indicated in the bulletin, please stand. if you are not able to stand, please remain seated.
+The important thing is to be in community as we hear the scriptures, sing, pray, and share Christ's table together.

 If you have more questions, check out our Frequently Asked Questions page or contact our priest and just ask!